 In a compact matrix form, it can be expressed as,

-where the activation function matrix at layer $l$ is given by $\Theta_l$ and the node vector at layer $l$ is denoted by $x_l, \, \forall l.$ The goal of a multi-layer KAN architecture is to learn these activation functions $\Theta_l$ $\forall l$ to capture the relationship between $N_1$ input variables (or feature variables) denoted by $x_1=[x_{1,1}, \hdots, x_{1, N_1}]$ and $N_{L+1}$ output variables (or target/prediction variables) denoted by $x_o$.
+where the activation function matrix at layer $l$ is given by $\Theta_l$ and the node vector at layer $l$ is denoted by $x_l, \, \forall l.$ The goal of a multi-layer KAN architecture is to learn these activation functions $\Theta_l$ $\forall l$ to capture the relationship between $N_1$ input variables (or feature variables) denoted by $x_1=[x_{1,1}, \hdots, x_{1, N_1}]$ and $N_{L+1}$ output variables (or target/estimation variables) denoted by $x_o$.
 Mathematically, this can be represented as $x_{o}=KAN(x_1)=(\Theta_L\circ \Theta_{L-1}\circ \hdots \circ \Theta_1)x_1$.
 In this work, we use a sum of silu function and a linear combination of $k$-order B-splines over $G$ grid points to represent our activation functions $\theta_{l,w^+,w}$.
-The weights for the spline combination and the "fine-graining" of the grid are learned using backpropagation and gradient descent using the loss function defined below.
+The weights for the spline combination and the ``fine-graining" of the grid are learned using backpropagation and gradient descent using the loss function defined below.

-\textit{Loss function:} The loss function $\ell_{total}$ used for KAN training is defined to reduce prediction error and the number of parameters of KAN model such that a lightweight structure is realized by prioritizing dominant activation functions \cite{liu2024kan}.
-The first objective is captured using a mean squared prediction error $\ell_{pred}$ between predicted and true output.
-The sparsification of the KAN model to reduce the parameter count is realized by minimizing the $l_1$-norm contribution of the activation functions ($|\Theta_l|_1$) \eqref{l1} with a self-entropy term $S(\Theta_l)$ \eqref{entropy}.
-The total loss function is then represented by
+\textit{Loss function:} The loss function $\ell_{total}$ \eqref{estimation loss} used for KAN training is defined to reduce estimation error and the number of parameters of the KAN model, such that a lightweight structure is realized by prioritizing dominant activation functions \cite{liu2024kan}.
+The first objective is captured by the mean squared estimation error $\ell_{pred}$ between the predicted and true outputs.
+The sparsification of the KAN model through the reduction of its parameter count is realized by minimizing the $l_1$-norm contribution of the activation function, which is denoted by $|\Theta_l|_1$ in \eqref{l1}, and minimizing a self-entropy term $S(\Theta_l)$, defined in \eqref{entropy}.

-where the sparsification penalty term $\lambda$ and regularization terms $\nu_1,\nu_2$ are the hyperparameters of the model.
+Here, $\lambda$ is the sparsification penalty term and $\nu_1,\nu_2$ are regularization hyperparameters of the model.